What is a Placement Exam?

 How can I take the test?

-The Hebrew placement test is now offered online through a Sakai site.
+The Hebrew placement test is now offered online through the eLearning site.
 You have 3 hours to complete the exam online.
 The exam includes a writing section.
-For this section, please write your answers, using a black or blue pen, on lined paper, then upload the image to the test.
-Instructions to access the exams are below:
+For this section, please write your answers, using a black or blue pen, on lined paper, then upload your answers as a PDF document to the test.
+Instructions to access the exams.

 How will I receive my results?

-Incoming first-year students: After we receive your score, we will contact you via your Rutgers email account to inform you of your placement level in Hebrew at Rutgers.
-Your results will appear on the Enrollment Pathway within two weeks.
+Incoming first-year students: Your results will appear on the Enrollment Pathway within two weeks.

 Current Rutgers Students: Your results will be recorded in Degree Navigator.